MinishLab/model2vec/README.md

 ## Updates & Announcements

+- **01/05/2024**: We released backend support for `BPE` and `Unigram` tokenizers, along with quantization and dimensionality reduction.
+New Model2Vec models are now 50% of the original models, and can be quantized to int8 to be 25% of the size, without loss of performance.

 - **12/02/2024**: We released **Model2Vec training**, allowing you to fine-tune your own classification models on top of Model2Vec models.
 Find out more in our [training documentation](https://github.com/MinishLab/model2vec/blob/main/model2vec/train/README.md) and [results](results/README.md#training-results).

 - **30/01/2024**: We released two new models: [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) and [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M). [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) is our most performant model to date, using a larger vocabulary and higher dimensions. [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M) is a finetune of [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) that is optimized for retrieval tasks, and is the best performing static retrieval model currently available.